PrEP and sexually transmitted infections

 Emphasising this as the only approved regimen for gonorrhoea, and guarding against over-treatment, appeared to have positive results both in the US, where rates of resistance to ceftriaxone fell tenfold between 2011 and 2014, and in Europe, where in the UK and Belgium resistance to both drugs halved between 2011 and 2014.
 No cases of ceftriaxone-resistant gonorrhoea were detected in Europe in 2016, compared with seven in 2013.

 Doctors, however, were faced with the dilemma that up to 3% of patients are allergic to ceftriaxone.
-To preserve the action of azithromycin, the 2019 British Association for Sexual Health and HIV guidelines reverted back to solo ceftriaxone.
-At the moment cases of gonorrhoea resistant to ceftriaxone are rare, but higher levels of resistance in south and south-east Asia have led to predictions that increases over here are likely; it is notable that the first cases of multi-drug-resistant gonorrhoea seen in the UK were in heterosexual men who had acquired it in south-east Asia.
+To preserve the potency of azithromycin, the 2019 British Association for Sexual Health and HIV guidelines reverted back to solo ceftriaxone.
+At the moment cases of gonorrhoea resistant to ceftriaxone are rare; it persists longer in the body than other cephalosporins and thus makes it difficult for Neisseria gonorrhoeae to complete a cycle of replication.
+But higher levels of resistance in south and south-east Asia have led to predictions that increases over here are likely; the first cases of multi-drug resistant gonorrhoea seen in the UK were in heterosexual men who had acquired it in south-east Asia.

 • The truly exceptional period in the epidemiology of STIs both in the UK and globally was the 1990s, when the fear of HIV and the adoption of safer sex led to historic lows in STI diagnoses.